Welcome to ilert

 Incidents are the main way to communicate with your users when you are experiencing user impacting issues with the services you provide to them.
 Services model business capabilities to which subscribers can subscribe to receive updates about incidents.
 Status pages are one way to help you inform users about outages and maintenances of one or more service.
 Any user in ilert can subscribe to incidents, services and status pages.

 A notification is a message that is sent to a user to inform them about alerts, incidents or on-call shifts.
-Users manage how they want to be notified in their notification settings.
+Users manage how they want to be notified in their notification settings to ensure reliable incident response.